HJZnlp/HJZnlp.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 I am a research intern at Westlake University, supervised by Yue Zhang.
-I am also a research visitor at the University of Edinburgh, supervised by Laura Perez.
+I am also a research visitor at the University of Edinburgh, supervised by Laura Perez-Beltrachini.

-My current research focus on learning, characterizing, and evaluating Large Language Models in stages of data, pretraining, and inference.
+My current research focuses on learning, characterizing, and evaluating Large Language Models in stages of data, pretraining, and inference.

 # 📝 Publications